 0,34 EEdx "+" 1,00 EEdz (4.2)

-NOTE The factor 0,34 is the result of 0,30 x 1,12 using the combination according to prEN 1998-1-1:2022, 6.4.4.
+NOTE The factor 0,34 is the result of 0,30 x 1,12 using the combination according to EN 1998-1-1:—2, 6.4.4.

 If non-linear response-history analysis is applied, the seismic action should be applied simultaneously in three directions.
-The input motions for response history analysis and the spatial model of the seismic action should be defined in accordance to prEN 1998-1-1:2022, 5.2.3 unless otherwise defined in Clause 5 to 10.
+The input motions for response history analysis and the spatial model of the seismic action should be defined in accordance to EN 1998-1-1:—2, 5.2.3 unless otherwise defined in Clause 5 to 10.

 If non-linear static analysis is applied, the lateral seismic forces should be applied in the most unfavourable direction with both positive and negative signs.
 The maximum seismic action effects resulting from both cases should be used.
-Seismic action effects due to the combination of the horizontal components of the seismic action, the effects of higher modes, torsion and minimum eccentricity should be evaluated according to prEN 1998-1-2:2022, 5.3.5.
+Seismic action effects due to the combination of the horizontal components of the seismic action, the effects of higher modes, torsion and minimum eccentricity should be evaluated according to EN 1998-1-2:—3, 5.3.5.

 Material requirements